 Packaging plays an important role in protecting our product during transport and reducing product waste through damage.
 Traditional single use plastics take hundreds of years to break down in landfills which result in plastic waste accumulating year after year.

 We recognise that it has a major impact on our environment, and we are working hard to minimise this impact by removing, reducing and reusing packaging where possible.
-Beginning from AW21 (February 2021), we will be using biodegradable polybags to protect our clothing, and biodegradable postal satchels to send out orders.
+Beginning from AW21 (February 2021), we will be using biodegradable polybags to protect our clothing.